AntanasMurelis/PnuPred/README.md

 ## Conclusion

-The project successfully demonstrates the development of an interoperable framework for classifying X-ray images using multiple CNN models.
+The project successfully demonstrates the development of an interpretable framework for classifying X-ray images using multiple CNN models.
 The unified interface enables easy model switching and performance comparison, allowing for more informed decisions when selecting a suitable model for a given task.
 The visualisation techniques employed in this project provide valuable insights into the models' decision-making processes, further enhancing our understanding of the models and improving their interpretability.